gushterche/Homework-5/README.md

 Homework-5
 ==========

-A try with the screencast
+A try with the screencast using as many commands as I can